 A View to a Kill Reviews

-WHAT I DIDN'T LIKE: However it does begin to get extremelly over the top, cringey and unbearable, half way through.
+WHAT I DIDN'T LIKE: It does begin to get extremely over the top, cringey and unbearable half way through.
 In fact, by the end, it feels like more of a mindless action flick than a good Bond movie.